|

 a bomb attack.
 Two days later his Christian Phalangists

-massacred at least 700 Palestinians in the refugees
+massacred at least 700 Palestinians in the refugee

 camps of Sabra and Shatila outside Beirut.
 The Israeli